Energy providers such as British Gas and EDF use our fear of losing heating or hot water to jack up prices of boiler breakdown cover.

 A home emergency policy looks at more than just boiler cover.
 Central heating and hot water, burst pipes, blocked drains, leaking roofs, broken windows and overnight accommodation are likely automatic inclusions.
 But the maximum amount that'll get paid out if you need your boiler fixed is much lower.

-Direct Line* offers 15% off its Home Response 24 policy online.
-It's not included in any comparison sites, so you must go direct to check its prices.
+Direct Line* has a Home Response 24 policy which is not included in any comparison sites, so you must go direct to check its prices.

-It's an emergency policy so won't cover everyday problems, but it does have a 24-hour call-out line, and covers electrical wiring, security issues and more.
+It's an emergency policy so won't cover everyday problems, but it does have a 24-hour call-out line, and you have the choice to get initially get cover just for your plumbing and drainage or just for your electrics.

 Swinton Home Emergency from £5/month